-The Minister's current published guidelines are set out in Parking guidelines (Sept 1988)9 as a starting point.
+The provision of private residential car parking spaces needs to be related to the quantum of development to be achieved.
+The Minister's current published guidelines are set out in Parking guidelines (Sept 1988)10 as a starting point.
 It is, however, acknowledged that these standards do not accord with the policy direction of either the Sustainable Transport Policy (2010) or the new Island Plan, and require review.

 In addition to a below ground car parking solution being investigated, the Minister will, also consider innovative parking solutions that may offer flexibility in the level of provision to be provided, treating each proposal on its individual merits and having due regard to the potential choice of other sustainable transport options, including walking, cycling and public transport.
 The Minister will support the use of parking systems which utilise technology to maximise the efficiency of the parking space.
-In addition the use of 'car clubs' would be considered provided the membership of the car club forms part of the cost of the dwelling unit.